The Magic of Belle Isle: Plot

 story for Flor, and then another.

 One day in late August, Charlotte asks Monte to watch the girls while she finalizes her divorce in NYC.
-They bond, and he tells Finn how he ended up requiring a wheelchair, meeting the love of his life, and starting writing.
+They bond, and he tells Finn how he ended up in a wheelchair, how he met the love of his life, and how he started writing.
 Shortly thereafter he says his goodbyes.

 Months pass and Monte has returned to Belle Isle.
 After selling the movie rights to his Western books, he is able to buy the house next door, and the O'Neils welcome his return.